Tom Brady loves A.R.T

-Active Release Technique (A.R.T.) -the gold standard care for soft tissue injuries such as Carpal Tunnel, Golfer’s elbow, Rotator Cuff Injury and many more. www.activerelease.com.
+Active Release Technique (ART) is the gold standard of care for soft tissue injuries such as Carpal Tunnel, Golfer’s elbow, Rotator Cuff Injury, and much more.

-When an injury occurs involving soft tissue (non-bone), your body, in response, lays down scar tissue to protect and stabilize the injury.
+When an injury occurs involving soft tissue (non-bone), your body lays down scar tissue to protect and stabilize the injury.
 This is similar to when calluses form on a workman’s hand.
-At first, the skin on his hands is soft and flexible, but after repetitive injury to the skin while working with picks and shovels, the skin on the hands cracks, bleeds and then forms a callus.
-This callus is scar tissue; it is a protective barrier, but its type of tissue is tight, coarse and hard.
+At first, the skin on his hands is soft and flexible, but after repetitive injury to the skin while working with picks and shovels, the skin on the hands cracks, bleeds, and then forms a callus.
+This callus is scar tissue; it is a protective barrier, but its type of tissue is tight, coarse, and hard.
 It has lost its flexibility and suppleness.
 These are the exact same changes that can happen to other areas of soft tissue that are exposed to repeated injury.
-Someone who is a typist for example, causes small but repeated injury to the muscles of the wrists and forearms day after day.
-Over time, this injury causes callus formation in these muscles and causes them to be tight, short, hard and weak.
-This tightness can squeeze a nerve and cause pain and numbness to travel down a persons arm, resulting in carpal tunnel syndrome.
+Someone who is a typist, for example, causes small but repeated injury to the muscles of the wrists and forearms day after day.
+Over time, this injury causes callus formation in these muscles and causes them to be tight, short, hard, and weak.
+This tightness can squeeze a nerve and cause pain and numbness to travel down a person’s arm, resulting in carpal tunnel syndrome.

 ART treatment can sting but is always done within the tolerance of the patient.
 The correction can be instant or take several treatments depending on many factors: the severity of the condition, how many problems are involved in condition, how old the injury is, the health and age of the patient, and history of surgery.